saucelabs/elemental-next/frontend/docs/updated-tips/71-mobile-testing-pyramid/mobile-testing-pyramid.md

 - Network issues
 - Authentication issues

-As you can see, mobile testing not only has to cover the UI aspects, but also the compatibility of hardware, network connectivity, operation system flavors (especially on Android), etc.

-When most people start with testing for mobile, they tend to start with getting a few real devices and perform exploratory testing manually.
-Over time, the number of devices will grow, because actual customer feedback comes in describing that their app does not work properly in certain situations on specific devices.
-Does this sound familiar?

-In order to reach fast feedback and lower amounts of the manual testing, a better usage of available tools is necessary.

-## Mobile Test Pyramid

-Based on my personal mobile testing experience, I came up with the mobile pyramid strategy.
+Based on my personal mobile testing experience, I came up with the **Mobile Test Pyramid** strategy.
 Of course, it was inspired by the test pyramid of Mike Cohn ('Succeeding with Agile', 2009).
 But this doesn't quite cover the detail that is needed for a good mobile testing strategy.

 The mobile test pyramid has 3 levels: